Kilian the sniffer dog searches for survivors after the Morocco quake

 A hush falls over a crowd of survivors encircling a two-story mound of red clay bricks and debris — all that's left of their homes — as sniffer dogs scamper around, wearing special booties to protect their paws.

-They're searching for this town's last missing person: a nine-year-old girl named Shaima.
+They're searching for this town's last missing person: a 9-year-old girl named Shaima.
 Her father, Mohammed Abarada, has been digging for days with his bare hands.

 "He's in shock," says the man's sister-in-law, Latifa Abarada.
 "He lost his first wife a few years ago, and his second wife in the quake."